Levi Strauss & Co.: Later developments (2000–present)

 In 2002, Levi Strauss began a close business collaboration with Walmart, producing a line of "Signature" jeans and other clothes for sale only in Walmart stores until 2006.

-In 2002, the company closed its Valencia Street plant in San Francisco, which opened in 1906, the year of the city's devastating earthquake.
+In 2002, the company closed its Valencia Street plant in San Francisco, which opened in 1906.
 By the end of 2003, the closure of Levi's last U.S. factory in San Antonio ended 150 years of jeans made in the United States.
 Production of a few higher-end, more expensive styles of jeans resumed in the U.S. several years later.

-In 2002, Levi Strauss closed several factories worldwide and took control of GWG's operations.
+Levi Strauss closed several factories worldwide and took control of GWG's operations.
 Attempts to make the GWG brand profitable again were unsuccessful, and the Edmonton GWG factory, along with all remaining Levi Strauss factories in North America, closed in 2004.

 By 2007, Levi Strauss was again profitable after declining sales in nine of the previous ten years.
 Its total annual sales of just over $4 billion were $3 billion less than during its peak performance in the mid-1990s.
 After more than two decades of family ownership, rumors of a possible public stock offering appeared in the media in July 2007.

 As of 2007, Levi Strauss leads the apparel industry in trademark infringement cases, filing nearly 100 lawsuits against competitors over six years from 2001.
 Most cases center on the alleged imitation of Levi's back pocket double arc stitching pattern (U.S. trademark No. 1,139,254), which Levi's filed for a trademark in 1978.
 Levi's has successfully sued Guess, Polo Ralph Lauren, Esprit Holdings, Zegna, Zumiez, and Lucky Brand Jeans, among other companies.

 In 2010, the company partnered with Filson, an outdoor goods manufacturer in Seattle, to produce a high-end line of jackets and workwear.

 In 2011, the firm hired Chip Bergh as the president and chief executive of the brand.
-In that same year, they established more than 20 different waterless manufacturing techniques, reducing the exceptionally high amounts of water used to create denim.
+In that same year, it established more than 20 different waterless manufacturing techniques, reducing the exceptionally high amounts of water used to create denim.
 Levi's is now the world's most sustainable brand of jeans in terms of water usage.

-On May 8, 2013, the NFL's San Francisco 49ers announced that Levi Strauss & Co. had purchased the naming rights to their new stadium in Santa Clara, California.
+On May 8, 2013, the NFL's San Francisco 49ers announced that Levi Strauss & Co. had purchased the naming rights to its new stadium in Santa Clara, California.
 The naming rights deal called for Levi's to pay $220.3 million to the city of Santa Clara and the 49ers over 20 years, with an option to extend the agreement for another five years for around $75 million.